tarantool/doc/doc/book/app_server/yields.rst

 Implicit yields
 ---------------

-**Implicit yields** are caused by any data change operation or network access and any statement passing through the Tarantool client.

-Many requests "imply" yields, because Tarantool is designed to avoid blocking.
+**Implicit yields** are caused by many requests, because Tarantool is designed to avoid blocking.
 For example, it can be used with :ref:`box.begin() <box-begin>` when starting a transaction.

 Database requests imply yields if and only if there is disk I/O.